Toggle menu

 Individuals have the right to access their personal data.

-Users can access their data via the My Account and User Requests templates.
+Users can access their data via the My Account - Advanced Layout and User Requests templates.
 These templates display information about active and historic processes, like cases and bookings started by the user.
 You can set up User Requests to display data related to any (or all) process in the workflow engine and include additional history records should a form submission not start a workflow process.

 Where a user has interacted with your website and submitted data while not logged into their account (or they don't have an account) you will need to implement a mechanism for users to directly request their data.